oneapi-src/oneDNN/tests/benchdnn/doc/driver_matmul.md

             default format of the skipped tensor will be used.
 As long as `--strides` and `--*tag` options refer to different tensors, they can be specified together.
- - `--attr-scales=STRING` -- scale primitive attribute.
-No scale is
-            set by default.
-Refer to [attributes](knobs_attr.md) for details.
- - `--attr-zero-points=STRING` -- zero points primitive attribute.
-No zero
-            points are set by default.
-Refer to [attributes](knobs_attr.md) for details.
- - `--attr-post-ops=STRING` -- post operation primitive attribute.
-No post
-            operations are set by default.
-Refer to [attributes](knobs_attr.md) for details.
- - `--attr-fpmath=STRING` -- fpmath mode primitive attribute. `strict` math mode is set by default.
-Refer to [attributes](knobs_attr.md) for details.
  - `--bia_dt={undef [default], f32, s32, s8, u8}` -- bias data type.
             To run MatMul without bias, use `undef` data type (default).
             Refer to [data types](knobs_dt.md) for details.